gdsec-test/tsa-tanium-connect/README.md

 This repository contains Tanium Connect module configurations and jobs for direct import into Tanium.

-When creating a Connect Job or any configuration the job will depend on, you must configure it identically across all Tanium environments, starting with Dev, and follow environment-specific naming conventions as described below.
+When creating a Connect Job or any configuration the job will depend on, you must configure it identically across all Tanium environments, starting with Dev, and follow the rules and environment-specific naming conventions as described below.

+## Rules
+Connect Jobs must have:
+* A name that corresponds with the naming conventions described below.
 ## Naming Conventions
 Following a consistent naming standard for integrations helps align content across different Tanium modules so it's easy to determine the purpose of a configuration and its relationship to other configurations, regardless of where it is located.
 The PatchViz integration, for example, depends on Saved Questions, Asset Views, and Connect Jobs, and their configuration is implemented in Tanium, documented in Confluence, and saved to GitHub for version control.
 Naming must be consistent across all uses of the configuration to improve maintainability and reduce the risk of error.